vitessio/website/content/en/docs/20.0/reference/vreplication/vstream.md

 ## Use Cases

 * **Change Data Capture (CDC)**: `VStream` can be used to capture changes to a table and send them to a downstream system.
 This is useful for building real-time data pipelines.

 ## Overview

 `VStream` supports copying the current contents of a table — as you will often not have the binary logs going back to the creation of the table — and then begin streaming new changes to the table from that point on.
-It also supports resuming this initial copy phase if it's interrupted for any reason.
+It supports resuming this initial copy phase if it's interrupted for any reason.
+It also supports automatic handling of [resharding events](../reshard/) — if the `VStream` is connected throughout then it will automatically transition from the old shards to the new when traffic is switched ([`SwitchTraffic` or `ReverseTraffic`](../reshard/#switchtraffic)), and if you were not connected but re-connect after traffic is switched ([`SwitchTraffic` or `ReverseTraffic`](../reshard/#switchtraffic))
+*but before the old shards are removed*, it will automatically catch up on any missed changes on the old shards before seamlessly transitioning to the new shards and continuing to stream all changes made there.

 Events in the stream are [MySQL row based binary log events](https://dev.mysql.com/doc/refman/en/mysqlbinlog-row-events.html) — with [extended metadata](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/binlogdata#VEvent)
 — and can be processed by event bridges which support Vitess such as